If you have hardwood floors, what are the best robot vacuums that you should consider?

 #1 Option: Botvac D5 Connected

 If you are used to Roombas, then you will surely find the D-shaped Neato Botvac Connected very impressive.
 Its unusual shape allows it to get closer to edges and corners, thus giving your hardwood floor a more thorough cleaning.
-The Neato Botvac Connected uses lasers to help map out your floors, cleaning it in parallel lines and cleaning four times faster than other robot vacuums.
+The Neato Botvac Connected uses lasers to help map out your floor plan, cleaning it in parallel lines and cleaning four times faster than other robot vacuums.

 - Cleaning.
 The Neato Botvac Connected has a powerful suction that can leave your hardwood floors spick and span.
 It has a big dustbin that you do not have to empty very often.
-It also uses a combo brush and a spiral blade brush to clean while a side brush takes care of edges and corners.
+It also uses a combo brush roll and a spiral blade brush to clean while a side brush takes care of edges and corners.

 - Features.
 The Neato Botvac Connected has Wi-Fi connectivity, allowing you to control your robot vacuum and schedule your cleanings through the mobile app.
 It also has a multi-room navigation feature that allows your vacuum to go from room to room.
 This particular feature is bolstered by the auto-recharge and auto-resume function.
 You can just leave the Neato Botvac Connected and come home to a clean house.
 It also uses the spin flow power clean, high-capacity lithium-ion battery, and ultra performance filter.